mythes/twitter-oauth-header-generator/README.md

 # AuthorizedHeaderGenerator
-# Using for Twitter && generate authorized header;
+# Using for Twitter && generate Oauth 1.0 authorized header;
-# Use params generated in https://apps.twitter.com/;
+ Use params generated in https://apps.twitter.com/;